 If you’re installing a wood burner or stove in your living area, and you’d like to use tiles as a backdrop surrounding it, then we recommend choosing porcelain tiles, which are heat resistant.
 But there are so many porcelain tiles to choose from – so which would look best?

-If you love keeping up with the latest interior design trends, then one thing we’ve spotted at home styling shows lately is textured surfaces.
-Plain, flat, smooth surfaces are out - obsolete.
+If you love keeping up with the latest interior design trends, then one thing we’ve spotted at-home styling shows lately is textured surfaces.
 It’s all about injecting a textured look into your interiors these days, which helps to add a more interesting, characterful, eye-catching finish.
 So our advice?
-Introduce textured tiles to your fireplace.
-Stoves and wood burners tend to give off a warm glow, which would really help to accentuate the texture on your tiles; casting shadows, and highlighting certain sections.
+Introduce textured tiles and finishes to your fireplace.
+Fires and wood burners tend to give off a warm glow, which would really help to accentuate the texture on your tiles; casting shadows, and highlighting certain sections.